vgiles/vg-website-src/content/works/_index.md

 type: "new"
 layout: "single"
 ---
 This page contains a list of works arranged by instrumentation.
-If the score is not linked herein, please contact me to obtain.
-Click the envelope.
-This does not (yet) contain fixed media and installation pieces.
+If the score is not linked herein, please contact me to obtain by clicking the envelope at top right.
+This list is not exhaustive, in that there are many sketches, demos, durational projects without major public outcome, jazz-based works, works pre-2009, and works for popular music contexts, that I have not included here.

 ### Solo